erickbytes/lofipython/content/blog/should-you-block-llms-and-bots-from-your-blog.rst

    Disallow:

 Some websites use a robots.txt to say, "don't scrape our content".
-We can ask crawlers to restrict from crawling, but this more less is an honor system.
+We can ask crawlers to restrict from crawling, but this is more or less an honor system.
 For this blog, I always welcomed all real traffic, but had activated "Bot Fight Mode" to to protect against some of the bots.